trust-mfn-berlin/animals-as-objects/vault/story.silkworms.md

 <figcaption>

-_Mulberry tree at the Museum of Natural History, Berlin, 2021.
+_Mulberry tree at the Berlin Museum of Natural History, 2021.
 (Image: Britta Lange.
 All rights reserved.)_

 </figcaption>